Probatio-Diabolica/Probatio-Diabolica/README.md

   - [2who_communication](https://github.com/Probatio-Diabolica/2Who_Communication) - A chatting Client - Server application that I made after taking inspiration from IRC chatrooms.
   - [WebServer](https://github.com/Probatio-Diabolica/WebServer) - A simple webServer, it just sends some message to the client.
 Ofcourse the client is going to be your Webbrowser.
   - [SpaceInvaders](https://github.com/Probatio-Diabolica/Space_Invaders) - The remake of the classic Space Invaders game but unlike the classic version, you can move freely but there's no place to hide.
   - [Violet](https://github.com/Probatio-Diabolica/Violet) - Voilet is my own implementation of [REDIS](https://redis.io/about/).
-This is just a server.
-In order to run it, you need it's client too.
-That is [Red](https://github.com/Probatio-Diabolica/Red) you can find it below.
+To interact with Violet, you'll need a compatible client - that's where Red comes in.
+You can find the [Red]([Red](https://github.com/Probatio-Diabolica/Red)) client below.
   - [Red](https://github.com/Probatio-Diabolica/Red) - Red is a Redis CLI implementation supporting the complete RESP protocol.

 ...and many more